-Park of the Monsters in Bomarzo and Viterbo, the city of the Popes
+Park of the Monsters in Bomarzo

 A 90 minutes drive will take us to a real gem of this beautiful area: the Sacred Grove, or Park of the Monsters, near the tiny hamlet of Bomarzo.
 It was commissioned by the local prince, Vicino Orsini, a highly cultivated gentleman and a great patron of the arts.
 In 1552, from a wild ground with shapeless rocks of peperino stone, he created a magical and enchanting place.
 The works were undertaken by Pirro Ligorio, the same architect who built Villa d’Este in Tivoli.

 The history of the Sacred Grove of Bomarzo starts like a romantic and melancholic tale.
 Once upon a time, an Italian Renaissance prince, passionately in love with his wife, decided to have a marvelous garden built in her honor after she died.
 The garden became a unique work of art, halfway between reality and fantasy, which, unlike other Italian Renaissance gardens, does not follow any of the known rules of geometry, typology or symbology: it appears as an enigmatic Mannerist gallery of bizarre, at times monstrous, larger-than-life sculptures and lopsided architecture.
+No wonder it provided a source of inspiration for surrealist artist Salvador Dalì!

 After our relaxing walk around the park, a short drive will take us to Viterbo to enjoy lunch in one of the many delicious family-run restaurants.